Alex Verdugo Preview, Player Props: Red Sox vs. Orioles

 Orioles Pitching Rankings

-- The Orioles have a 3.93 team ERA that ranks seventh across all league pitching staffs.
+- The Orioles' 3.91 team ERA ranks seventh across all league pitching staffs.

-- Orioles pitchers combine to allow the seventh-fewest home runs in baseball (177 total, 1.1 per game).
+- The Orioles give up the fifth-fewest home runs in baseball (177 total, 1.1 per game).

-- His last appearance came on Sunday against the Cleveland Guardians, when the right-hander threw seven innings, surrendering one earned run while allowing five hits.
+- His most recent time out came on Tuesday against the Washington Nationals, when the right-hander tossed eight scoreless innings while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.